Who's It For?

-The 2018 MK Transition Seminar costs are as follows: Cedarville - $600, Biola - $575.
+The 2019 MK Transition Seminar costs will be announced soon.
 Participants will also be responsible for their travel expenses to and from the seminar.
 This includes shuttle costs from the local airport directly to the campus.
 Your seminar fees include room/board and all other seminar activities.

 The remainder of the seminar expense for each TCK who is accepted is covered by a $1,000 scholarship from either the Narramore Christian Foundation (for the seminar at Biola University) or Barnabas (for the Cedarville University seminar).

 Each seminar is limited in number.
 With such a great price and opportunity, register as soon as possible because the spaces fill up quickly!

 All seminar fees should be paid directly to the sponsoring agency.
 These programs are separately run by Barnabas International and the Narramore Christian Foundation, so transfers between programs will mean losing your deposit and beginning a new registration with the other program